 We consider the following nonseparable treatment effect model:

-where $Y \in \mathbb{R}$ is outcome variable, $D\in\{0,1\}$ denotes treatment status, $X\in\mathbb R^{d_X}$ are covariates, $\epsilon$ is an unobserved random disturbance of general form (e.g. without invoking any restriction on the dimensionality of $\epsilon$), and $g$ is an unknown but smooth function defined on $\{0,1\}\times \mathscr S_{X\epsilon}$.\footnote{For a generic random vector $A$, We use $\mathscr{S}_A$ to denote the support of $A$. } In particular, the treatment variable $D$ is allowed to be correlated with $\epsilon$ so as to allow for selection to the treatment; see e.g. \cite{heckman1997making}.
-To deal with endogeneity, we introduce a binary instrumental variable $Z\in \{0,1\}$.
-Throughout the paper, we use upper case letters to denote random variables, and their corresponding lower case letters to stand for realizations of random variables.
+where $Y \in \mathrm{R}$ is the outcome variable, $D \in \{0,1\}$ denotes the treatment status, $X\in\mathrm R^{d_X}$ is a vector of covariates, $\epsilon$ is an unobserved random disturbance of general form (e.g., without invoking any restriction on the dimensionality of $\epsilon$), and $g$ is an unknown but smooth function defined on $\{0,1\}\times \mathcal S_{X\epsilon}$.\footnote{For a generic random vector $A$, $\mathcal{S}_A$ denotes the support of $A$.} In particular, the treatment variable $D$ is allowed to be correlated with $\epsilon$ to allow for selection to the treatment; see, e.g., \cite{heckman1997making}.
+To deal with endogeneity, we introduce a binary instrumental variable $Z \in \{0,1\}$.
+Throughout the paper, we use uppercase letters to denote random variables, and their corresponding lowercase letters to stand for realizations of random variables.